Gibson SG Tribute Review e1672344950463

 Angus Young

 One of the most notable SG players is Angus Young.
-He is a guitar player for AC/DC, and he’s known for searing leads and powerful rhythms.
-There are many SG models to choose from, and Gibson makes them in a wide variety of styles.
+He is a guitar player for AC/DC, known for searing leads and powerful rhythms.
+There are many SG models, and Gibson makes them in various styles.
 Some of the most popular include the Gibson SG Standard ’61, which replicates the first SG-style guitar.
 This guitar features a mahogany body, a rosewood fretboard, and acrylic trapezoid inlays.

 The SG can be set to either a low or high gain sound.
 Depending on your playing style, you may prefer the guitar to have a little more bite in the highs.